NewAlexandria/leadership_readme/wiki-best-practices.md

 Just like the company having a home, your team in your department will have a single page that is the basis of all related information.
 It will also include links to important tools, practices, and related resources.

-Consider a possible template
+#### Consider a possible template:

-* team
+* Team
-* charter
+* Charter
-* resources owned, repos
+* Resources owned, repos
 * OKRs
 * Reporting
 * Jira / backlogs
-* major wiki points
+* Major wiki points
-  * retrospectives,
+  * Retrospectives,
   * SOPs, templates, and policies
   * other common page types
 * Patents / IP
 * Forums / Q&A / unanswered
-* comms, internal & external
+* Comms channels, internal & external
+  * including social
+  * Conferences and presentations

 If you notice anything that is important to your work, but it’s not mentioned on your team's pages, you should feel free to add it to an existing page or a new page anytime.
 You can confirm where it goes, but proactively adding information trumps losing track of an important thought.
 Take note of whether a page is a historic record (static) vs. a more-active living document.